Breast cancer Q and A

 Q. What about radiotherapy?

-A. Radiotherapy uses high-energy X-rays to kill cancer cells and shrink tumours.
-It is usually carried out a couple of weeks after surgery.
-A usual course of radiotherapy for breast cancer would involve treatment 5 days a week for between 3 and 7 weeks.
+Radiotherapy uses high-energy X-rays to kill cancer cells.
+It is usually carried out a couple of weeks after breast cancer surgery.
+A usual course of radiotherapy for early breast cancer would involve treatment 5 days a week for between 4 and 6 weeks.

-The radiologist may need to mark your skin so that the radiation is directed to the correct area.
+You may need to have a mark put on your skin so that the radiation is directed to the correct area.
 The radiation doesn’t hurt and you shouldn’t feel any discomfort.

-Radiotherapy does not make your hair fall out, but near the end of your treatment period you may feel tired and your skin may take on a sunburned look where it has been treated.
+Radiotherapy to the breast does not make your hair fall out, but near the end of your treatment period you may feel tired and your skin may take on a sunburned look where it has been treated.

 Q. Are there medicines to treat breast cancer?

-Hormone therapy, such as tamoxifen (e.g. Nolvadex) or toremifene (brand name Fareston), is only appropriate if your tumour is oestrogen receptor-positive and/or progesterone receptor-positive — that is, it has oestrogen and/or progesterone receptors on the cells.
 Hormone therapy blocks the oestrogen that encourages the tumour cells to grow.
-(About 5 per cent of women with breast cancer have progesterone receptor-positive, oestrogen receptor-negative cancers.
+(About 2-5 per cent of women with breast cancer have progesterone receptor-positive, oestrogen receptor-negative cancers.
 Despite lacking oestrogen receptors, some of these women may benefit from hormone therapy – you should discuss the possible benefits with your doctor.)

 Q. What chance is there that my breast cancer will come back?

 A. It is very difficult to quantify the risk for an individual, as so many factors come into play.
-Although it’s true that breast cancer can return later on, most relapses happen in the first 5 years after diagnosis.
-The later the relapse happens, the more likely it seems to be that the person will respond to further treatment.
+Although it’s true that breast cancer can return later on, most relapses happen in the first 5 to 10 years after diagnosis.

-In terms of outlook, what is known is that the less involved the lymph nodes are, the better the chance of surviving.
-If no cancer is found in the lymph nodes or cancer is found in one to 3 nodes this gives a better chance of surviving 10 years than if cancer is found in, say, 10 lymph nodes.
+In terms of outlook, the best chance of cure is when the cancer has not spread beyond the breast at the time of diagnosis.
+If the cancer has spread to the lymph nodes, the less involved they are, the better the chance of successful treatment - if cancer is found in one to 3 nodes, this gives a better chance than if cancer is found in, say, 10 lymph nodes.

-Another indicator of outlook is how the cells look under the microscope.
-Doctors and pathologists can often tell how aggressive a cancer is by looking at the shape and form of its cells.
+The size of the tumour and how the cells look under the microscope are also important.
+Doctors can often tell how aggressive a cancer is by looking at the shape and form of its cells.
+They can also do gene expression tests - the patterns of certain genes can help work out whether breast cancer is likely to come back.

 Surprisingly, some women who have survived a breast cancer diagnosis say that it has had some positives as well as the expected negatives.
 They say it made them focus on what’s important to them and to their families.
 Surviving breast cancer made them stronger and made their relationships deeper and more enriched.